-The manager or administrator of the estate is called the “Executor” or “Personal Representative” and is either named in a will or appointed according to state law (based on kinship to the deceased) in cases where there is no will.
-In Maine this person is called the Personal Representative, whether or not there is a will.
+The manager or administrator of the estate is called the “Personal Representative” (or “Executor”) and is either named in a will or appointed according to state law in cases where there is no will.

-- Adhere to the dates & deadlines that must be met (e.g. filing of inventory, tax returns, valuation dates)
+- Adhering to dates and deadlines that must be met (e.g. filing of inventory, tax returns, valuation dates)

-- Manage and protect the remaining assets until they can be distributed
+- Managing and protecting the remaining assets until distribution

-- Close the estate and distribute the assets
+- Closing the estate and distributing the assets

-As attorneys, it will be our duty to the Personal Representative to fulfill the responsibilities and exercise the powers provided by by law in a way that compiles with legal requirements, satisfies the beneficiaries, and protects our client from liability.
-Another important goal is to accomplish this as quickly as possible, without wasting time or money.
-We pride ourselves on completing probate and estate tax matters in the shortest time possible under the circumstances of each case.
+It is our duty to the Personal Representative to fulfill the responsibilities and exercise the powers provided by law in a way that complies with legal requirements, satisfies beneficiaries, and protects the client from liability.

 Estate administration is time-consuming, detail-oriented, and fraught with emotions.
 Having us handle the details removes one more layer of stress during a time of difficult transition for many families.